SophiaKuhn/AIinAEC_SummerSchool_ETHZurich/README.md

 These notebooks can also serve as a foundation for your mini-projects.
 You can use the code snippets provided in these notebooks as a starting point and adapt them to address the specific challenges you are tackling in your projects with your team.

+## Resources

+Many of the notebooks are based on the course "Scientific Machine and Deep Learning for Design and Construction in Civil Engineering", at ETH Zurich by Prof. Michael Kraus (2021-2023).